4d/go-mobile/docs/special-features/deep-linking.md

 At the simplest level, URL schemes allow users to open an app from other apps.
 But the true power of URL schemes is in the ability to perform specific actions as your app opens.

 ### Custom URL scheme in the project editor

-It's very simple to include an URL scheme to your 4D for iOS app:
+It's very simple to include an URL scheme to your mobile app.
+Let's see an example:

-1. Select the **Share** predefined action from the **Action** section and select the scope:
+1. Select the **Share** predefined action from the [**Action** page](../project-definition/actions.md) and select the scope:
     *   entity - to share content from a detail form
     *   table - to share a list form
-2. Activate the **Deep Linking** feature in the **Publishing** section of the project editor
+2. Check the **Deep Linking** feature in the **Publishing** section of the project editor
-3. The URL Scheme information is automatically filled in with the app name that you previously defined in the **General** section.
+3. The URL Scheme information is automatically filled in with the app name that you previously defined in the [**General** page](../project-definition/general.md).
 However, you can still edit it:

 ![Deep linking Project editor](img/deep-linking-project-editor-publishing-section.png)

-4. Fill in your **On Mobile App Action** method
+4. Fill in your **On Mobile App Action** method, for example:
-5. Build your app
-6. And thats it!

-You're now able to share the content that you're currently viewing (whether it's a list or detail form) with all of your collegues!

-Here's an example of the **On Mobile App Action** method:

 ```4d

+// On Mobile App Action database method

-var $1 : Object  // Informations provided by mobile application
+var $1 : Object  // Information provided by mobile application
-var $0 : Object  // Informations returned to mobile application
+var $0 : Object  // Information returned to mobile application

 var $action : Object
 $action:=MobileAppServer.Action.new($1)